rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/cisco_ios_xe_cli_exec_cve_2023_20198.md

 * Setup a virtualized environment.
   * A [CSR1000V](https://www.cisco.com/c/en/us/products/routers/cloud-services-router-1000v-series/index.html) device
     can be virtualized using [GNS3](https://www.gns3.com/) and VMWare Workstation/Player.
 Follow the [Windows setup guide](https://docs.gns3.com/docs/getting-started/installation/windows) to install GNS3 and the [topology guide](https://docs.gns3.com/docs/getting-started/your-first-gns3-topology) to learn how GNS3 can be used.
   * A suitable firmware image for testing would be `csr1000v-universalk9.16.12.03-serial.qcow2`.
   * When setting up GNS3, run the `GNS3 2.2.43` Virtual Machine for deploying QEMU based devices.
-  * Create a new CSR1000V instance as a QEMU device.
+  * Create a new CSR1000v instance as a QEMU device.
-  * The CSR1000V device's first ethernet adapter `Gi1` should be connected to a Cloud device, whose adapter was bridged to the physical adapter on the host machine, allowing an IP address to be assigned via DHCP, and allowing the Web UI to be accessible to a remote attacker.
+  * The CSR1000v device's first ethernet adapter `Gi1` should be connected to a Cloud device, whose adapter was bridged to the physical adapter on the host machine, allowing an IP address to be assigned via DHCP, and allowing the Web UI to be accessible to a remote attacker.
+  * When the virtual router has booted up, you must enable the vulnerable WebUI component.
+From a serial console on the device:
+    ```
+    Router>enable
+    Router#config
+    Router(config)#ip http server
+    router(config)#ip http secure-server
+    router(config)#ip http authentication local
+    router(config)#username admin privilege 15 secret qwerty
+    router(config)#exit
+    Router#copy running-config startup-config
+    ```
+  * You should now be able to access the WebUI via https://TARGET_IP_ADDRESS/webui and login with admin:qwerty

 ## Verification Steps
 1. Start msfconsole